phaserjs/phaser/README.md

 * Added Tilemap.getTile, getTileFromWorldXY, getTileFromInputXY
 * Added Tilemap.setCollisionByIndex and setCollisionByRange
 * Added GameObject.renderRotation boolean to control if the sprite will visually rotate or not (useful when angle needs to change but graphics don't)
+* Added additional check to Camera.width/height so you cannot set them larger than the Stage size
+* Added Collision.separateTile and Tilemap.collide

 Requirements